 Shu Bartholomew (Virginia)

-Host of On the Commons, OTC Multimedia Productions, broadcast on WEBR Fairfax Radio.
-Weekly radio program, guest interviews, discussions of issues involving all forms of association-governed, common interest housing in the U.S.
+For more than 20 years, Shu has been the host of her own weekly podcast, On the Commons, OTC Multimedia Productions, broadcast on WEBR Fairfax Radio.
+The 1-hour-long program features guest interviews, HOA experts and advocates, and discussions on a broad range of issues involving all forms of association-governed, common interest housing in the U.S.

 Current and recent podcasts.